Hospital and Outpatient Visitation Policy

 Outpatient Clinics, Oncology, Children's Therapy, Physical, Occupational and Speech Therapy, Sleep Medicine, Lab and Diagnostic Imaging

-Patients who have an appointment at an SRH clinic, outpatient department, laboratory or radiology, may have one (1) person with them who may be necessary to communicate for the patient or assist the patient to get them to their appointment location.
+- Patient Support: Patients who have an appointment at an outpatient department, laboratory or radiology, may have one (1) person accompany them who may be necessary to communicate for the patient or assist the patient to get them to their appointment location.
+In some areas, there is no patient waiting space and, as such, visitors may be asked to exit the building to wait for the patient during the appointment in order to maintain social distancing requirements.

-We request that minor children (under age 18), who are not the patient, not be brought to an appointment.
+- Minors: We suggest that minor children (under age 18), who are not the patient, not be brought to an appointment.

-- Visitors are required to wear a mask while in the facility, including the patient rooms.
-Failure to wear a mask in the patient room while staff are present will result in a loss of visitation privilege.
-Visitors may remove masks while eating in the Bistro, Café or coffee shop.
+- Wear a mask while in any of our facilities, including the patient rooms.
+Failure to wear a mask in the patient room will result in a loss of visitation privilege.

-- Visitors must wash hands or use hand sanitizer upon each entrance or exit of a patient room.
+- Wash hands or use hand sanitizer upon each entrance or exit of a patient room.

-- We request patients and visitor limit the number of personal items brought to the hospital.
+- Limit the number of personal items brought to the hospital.

 - Visitors for hospital patients must be at least 18 years of age.

-- Visitors should not gather or spend time in public areas, including hallways, lobbies and waiting areas, while in our facility to maintain social distancing.
+- Please leave the facility promptly once visiting hours are over.
+Do not gather or spend time in public areas, including hallways, lobbies and waiting areas, while in our facility to maintain social distancing.

 Public access to Skagit Regional Health’s hospitals is available at the following entrances: